Quantum Thermodynamics: Acknowledgmenets

 \section{Acknowledgmenets}

 These lecture notes were created for a Master course at the University of Basel where they are accompanied by exercise sheets (available upon request).
 They are based on a previous set of notes prepared for an 8-hour course at Lund University.
 I thank all participants of these courses whose feedback has been crucial for the development of these notes.
 I also thank Peter Samuelsson for providing the opportunity to develop my own course at Lund University.
 Many thanks also to the teaching assistants in Basel including Marcelo Janovitch, Matteo Brunelli, Kacper Prech, and Aaron Daniel.
 Special thanks to Aaron Daniel for illustrating Figs.~\ref{fig:piston}, \ref{fig:lamp}, \ref{fig:boat}, \ref{fig:system}, \ref{fig:subsystem}, \ref{fig:general_scenario}, \ref{fig:refrigerator}, and \ref{fig:fcs}, and to Marcelo Janovitch for illustrating Fig.~\ref{fig:heat_engine}.
-Special thanks also to Aaron Daniel and Nicolas Hunziker for pointing out the appearance of the golden ratio in Sec.~\ref{sec:entgen}.
+Special thanks also to Aaron Daniel and Nicolas Hunziker for pointing out the appearance of the golden ratio in Sec.~\ref{sec:entgen} and thanks to Dietmar Weinmann and Rodolfo Jalabert for pointing out mistakes.
 I acknowledge funding from the Swiss National Science Foundation (Eccellenza Professorial Fellowship PCEFP2\_194268).